CSE512-15S/fp-fiannaca-sonyaa/README.md

 will be able to navigate to `localhost:9000/` to view the MapAll example, `localhost:9000/calculator.html` to view the Calculator example, or `localhost:9000/roboflow.html` to view the RoboFlow example.
 If you wish to build the library from scratch, see the instructions below in the **[Notes for Contributors](https://github.com/CSE512-15S/fp-fiannaca-sonyaa#notes-for-contributors)** section.

+**Statement of Contributions:** Both authors contributed to major aspects of this project.
+Sonya was responsible for developing the Constraint Checking module, the Graph Manager module, the Layout module, and the RoboFlow and Calculator example apps.
+Alex was responsible for the high-level design of the library, the Config Parser module, the add-on modules, the Interactions module, the Renderer module, and the MapAll example app.
+Other portions of the library were contributed to by both Alex and Sonya.
+In order to complete this rather large project in the small window of time we had available to us, we followed a very connected development process.
+We started by discussing high-level design concepts for the library, subdividing the tasks into modules which we could work on independently, and then using GitHub issues to discuss issues/conflicts in the design as the implementation progressed.
+We met about every other day on average.

 ###Getting the *FlowViz* Library